ebu/pi-list/README.md

 Usage:  ./scripts/docker_build_wrapper.sh <init|build|bash>
-    init   Generate a Dockerfile and the Docker image list_dev_env build  Build LIST project using a container based on list_dev_env bash   Start bash in the conatiner for dev or troubleshoot.
+    init   Generate a Dockerfile and the Docker image list_dev_env build  Build LIST project using a container based on list_dev_env bash   Start bash in the container for dev or troubleshoot.
 ```

 ### Output

 A new folder `release` will appear on the top-level directory of this repository.
-It contains the artefact to be installed on the LIST server and all docker-compose files to instanciate all the micros-services.
+It contains the artefact to be installed on the LIST server and all docker-compose files to instantiate all the micro-services.

 ```
 cd release